 Vegetable & Fruit

-- Begin planting early crops.
+- Begin planting early crops in warmer climates.
 This includes broccoli, spinach, onions, leeks, and cauliflower.

 Maintenance & Other